jasonaaronwilson/omni-archive/README.md

 # Omni Archive File Format ("oar" file)

-The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "tar" format and has arbitarly long UTF-8 filenames (as long as they don't contain U+0000).
+The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "tar" format which has arbitarly long UTF-8 filenames (as long as they don't contain U+0000).

 "oar" files use human readable *variable* length headers rather than a fixed length "binary" endian dependent format.
-The "oar" file format supports forwards and often backwards compatibility.
+The "oar" file format supports forwards/compatibility while supporting custom use cases as a container format.

 ## Example Omni Archive File